Roosevelt Hotel/Tropicana Bar

 When English actor David Niven was first trying his luck in the entertainment industry, one of the hotel clerks felt sorry for him and allowed him to stay in a small room for free.
 He eventually reached his movie-star dreams and won an Academy Award for Best Actor for the 1958 film Separate Tables.

-Sweethearts Clark Gable and Carole Lombard started their high-profile love affair at the ever famous Gable-Lombard Penthouse, a 1,200 square-foot outdoor space at the hotel’s rooftop.
+Sweethearts Clark Gable and Carole Lombard started their high-profile love affair at the famous Gable-Lombard Penthouse, a 1,200-square-foot outdoor space on the hotel’s rooftop.
 They used to stay in this place for five dollars a night, enjoying quality time together and the spectacular Hollywood Hills view.

-The room she stayed in is now called the Marilyn Suite, a 750-square-foot suite that features vintage furniture, sleek hardwood floor, and mid-century accents.
-It’s the hotel’s one of the most requested rooms for good reason.
+The room she stayed in is now called the Marilyn Suite, a 750-square-foot suite featuring vintage furniture, sleek hardwood floors, and mid-century accents.
+It is one of the most requested rooms at the hotel—for good reason.

 Famous Guests From the Afterlife

 Guests typically leave after a few days.
-However, some of them didn’t even after their death.
-Following the significant restoration work in 1984, spirits around the building became restless and active.
+However, some of them didn’t—even after their death.
+Following the significant restoration work in 1984, spirits around the building became restless and increasingly active.

-Apart from being a top holiday destination, the hotel now enjoys a ghostly reputation as a haunted location.
+Apart from being a top holiday destination, the Hollywood Roosevelt Hotel now enjoys a ghostly reputation as a haunted hotel in LA.
 Unseen beings are said to roam the building’s premises, unable to find closure and eternal peace.
+Visitors and staff have reported eerie encounters, from shadowy figures in dimly lit hallways to sudden cold spots and mysterious whispers.
+Whether drawn by its luxurious past or its paranormal presence, the hotel continues to attract thrill-seekers and ghost hunters eager to experience its supernatural side.

 Marilyn Monroe